ePages-de/epages-devportal/_posts/2019/2019-07-31-consistency.md

 Consistency already starts in the development phase.
 That's when developers craft the translation keys for the UI texts.
 Translation keys have corresponding values for each of the available languages, and these values are stored as translations in individual locale files.
-Imagine those keys as placeholders within the code.
+Imagine those keys as placeholders for the localized UI texts within the code.
 This way several locales can be supported without the need to adapt the code for each of them.

 Many software localization tools display keys quite prominently in their UIs.
-That's why they can be used for context information in case screenshots or an In-Context Editor are not available.
+That's why meaninful translation keys can be used for context information in case screenshots or an In-Context Editor are not available.
-So, it's important to craft meaningful translation keys that include the missing context.
-Let's make that clear with an example: `categoryListView.createButton.label` and `categoryList.create` both are keys that could be used as a placeholder for the same UI text.
+Let's make that clear with an example: `categoryListView.createButton.label` and `categoryList.create` are keys that can both be used as a placeholder for the same UI text.
 But the first one gives way more context information, such as the view we're dealing with and that it's a button label.

 On top of that, consistent keys facilitate the search for certain elements - in the code as well as in the software localization tool.
-If all buttons are e.g. structured as in our example, these keys can be searched for `Button.label` to easily get an overview of all already existing UI texts for button labels.
+If all buttons are e.g. structured as in our example, the search results for `Button.label` will easily give an overview of all already existing UI texts for button labels.
-This is a good trick to check once again whether all UI texts of this type are consistent.
+This is a good trick to check whether all UI texts of this type are consistent.
 Bottom line: meaningful translation keys definitely support consistent UI texts.

 But as many developers work on a software, each of them has their own style to craft translation keys.